-- Type commands directly into the keyboard. - Have your Matlab commands typed into a separate text file (called a script file), and then have Matlab read these commands in.
-This is very nice- it gives you documentation and allows you to run similar computations several times without having to re-type the commands. - Define your own functions by typing a separate text file (called an m-file).
+• Type commands directly into the keyboard.

+- Have your Matlab commands typed into a separate text file (called a script file), and then have Matlab read these commands in.
+This is very nice- it gives you documentation and allows you to run similar computations several times without having to re-type the commands.
+We will typically use script files to do homework problems. - Define your own functions by typing a separate text file (called an m-file).